ckan/ckanext-basiccharts/README.md

 | New York   | 01-01-2000 | 18,976,457   |
 | New York   | 01-01-2010 | 19,378,102   |

+### Filters

+If you don't want all data to be plotted in the chart, you can add filters.
+Here, you define what to **include**.

-If you want to display just data for California, you'd create a filter:
+For example, with the sample data, if you want to display just for California, you'd create the filter:

 ```
 State: California